mediulus/Final-Project/src/concepts/ReviewingConcept/ReviewingConcept.md

         effects: creates ratings from the corresponding categories and stars, and then creates and returns a review associated with the user, item, ratings, and blurb

     editRating(user: User, review: Review, category: string, stars: Number) : (review: Review)
-        requires: a review with the user and item exists in the set of reviews, and is associated with a rating for the category
+        requires: the review exists in the set of reviews and is associated with the user
         effects: updates the review’s rating for the given category to the given stars amount and returns the review

-    editBlurb(user: User, review: Review, blurb: string)
+    editBlurb(user: User, review: Review, blurb: string) : (review: Review)
-        requires: a review with the user and item exists in the set of reviews
+        requires: the review exists in the set of reviews and is associated with the user
         effects: updates the review’s blurb and returns the review

     deleteReview(user: User, review: Review)
-        requires: a review with the user and item exists in the set of reviews
+        requires: the review exists in the set of reviews and is associated with the user
         effects: removes the review from the set of reviews